-EdgeHD optics give you smaller, more concentrated stars that create brighter images and allow you to see a fainter magnitude than other equally-sized telescopes.
+What’s more, EdgeHD optics give you smaller, more concentrated stars so you can see fainter magnitudes than with other equally-sized telescopes.
 Poor edge quality can spread out starlight so much that the brightness of a star appears the same as the sky background, making it undetectable to your eye or camera.
 With EdgeHD optics, you can capture the faintest of galaxies all the way to the corner of your full-frame camera chip.
-Compare the two cropped images below, both taken with a 37 mm chip (52 mm diameter focal plane) camera:
+Compare the two cropped images below, both taken with a 37 mm chip (52 mm diameter focal plane) camera.

 Fig. 1 (left): In telescopes that exhibit off-axis coma, faint starlight can go unnoticed at the edge of the field of view.

 Fig. 2 (right): EdgeHD optics resolve faint detail missed in telescopes of equal aperture.

 The EdgeHD tube features an innovative mechanical design to ensure you get the most from your optics each and every night.

 Flexible tension clutches hold the primary mirror in place and reduce image shift.
 The flexible rods hold the mirror in place without putting any force or pressure on the mirror assembly, keeping your target centered in the eyepiece or chip.

 Cooling vents located on the rear cell allow hot air to be released from behind the primary mirror.
 Each vent has an integrated micromesh filter guaranteed to let warm air out without letting dust in.